 Sometimes I feel like I’m being pulled in different directions: working in DC and living in North Carolina.
 I always have a great time in DC.
 I love the buzz of the city.
 I hop off the metro and walk into my 12 story office where I’m acknowledged as a professional citizen living a meaningful life.
 I have good, human conversations with my colleagues over coffee and lunch, and I feel grateful.
 I really benefit from this social time whenever work sends me to a new city for a conference or fair, too.
 I’m reminded of how the work that I do fits into the big picture.
 I see how we’re making a difference.
 It’s a good feeling.

 But these experiences are rare, in the big scheme of things.
 I travel – at most – for a few days a month, and then I go back to North Carolina.
 I drive back up the mountain and breathe in the crisp mountain air.
 I wash off the city and I settle in.
 I work from my home office tucked on the side of a mountain far, far away from the metro and the monuments.
 I fall into a softer rhythm.
-It’s partially a coping mechanism, I think.
+It’s mostly a coping mechanism, I think.
 But I adjust.

 When I talk to my colleagues about Boone: the bluegrass, the bears, my neighbors who raise goats and chickens, and the gravel roads that require 4 wheel drive all year round, it sounds foreign.
 It sounds funny.
 It sounds like a middle of no where town on top of a mountain where no one would choose to live.
 And everyone tells me “we have to get you out of there!” and I feel their sympathy as if I’m suffering.